Easy Grilled Brats (no boiling!)

 Serving Grilled Brats for a Party

 I created this fun brat board to give you some inspiration for hosting game day or a backyard bbq!
 It’s simple to put together, and guests will love it.
 You grill the brats and vegetables, everything else is store-bought.
-Or if you’re looking to make something homemade, this Italian Potato Salad is a great side.
+Or if you’re looking to make something homemade, these spicy green beans are a great side.

 • grilled brats